A buyer’s guide to soil carbon offsets

 We reviewed publicly available voluntary market protocols used to credit activities affecting soil organic carbon (or SOC, which we call soil carbon here for brevity) and tracked 33 separate protocol attributes.
 We developed four metrics that collectively help determine whether the credits generated under each protocol would lead to quantifiable, additional soil carbon removal.

-In the chart below, we summarize our results by showing scores for rigor, additionality, durability, and safeguards, alongside our overall rating across the full set of protocols.
+In the chart below, we summarize our results by showing scores for rigor, additionality, durability, and safeguards, alongside our overall rating across the full set of protocols.22This figure does not include three protocols that now appear in our database.
+An updated version of this figure can be found in our follow-up blog post.

 Another challenge followed from the breadth of protocol applicability.
 The protocols we reviewed apply to a range of geographies and a wide variety of land management practices, including cropping, tillage, grazing, managing agricultural inputs, and other agricultural practices that affect soil carbon stocks.
 Protocols with broad applicability generally involve a level of methodological abstraction and user optionality.
 The combination of opaque rules and multiple pathways to satisfying protocol requirements makes it difficult to determine what requirements are actually in place, and therefore what buyers can expect as guaranteed outcomes.